 This phase is also a good time to identify problems and their solutions, which will give you less to think about during your period.
 It’s often best to spend some time not doing much with your body.
 Another way of feeling good at this time is to meet with your partner or a good friend for some bonding time.

-To help keep a good relationship going during COVID, see our post on Dating at Home, and Easy, Happy and Sweet things to do for your Wife for ideas to keep things happy between you both.
-The key is to be comfortable with each other, you will get through this and hopefully will be stronger when you do.
+To help keep a good relationship going, see our post on Dating at Home, and Easy, Happy and Sweet things to do for your Wife for ideas to keep things happy between you both.